GammaTauAI/santacoder-finetuning/README.md

 Before starting the fine-tuning process, the `run_type_annotation_fim.sh` script needs to be configured to point to the correct data and model paths.
-_We will release the full dataset when we can de-anonymize.
-We provide instructions for generating the training dataset, see the `../datasets` directory._

 Then, the fine-tuning can be started by utilizing the `run_type_annotation_fim.sh` script: